Our Research Reports & Publications

 In May 2016, we launched a new digital service called ReachOut Parents.
 This service aims to improve young people’s mental health and wellbeing through helping parents understand more about them and the tough times they face.

-In order to inform the content and design of this new service, ReachOut carried out a suite of research activities, including a literature review, focus groups and co-design workshops, and an online survey involving a diverse group of parents.
+In order to inform the content and design of this new service, ReachOut carried out a suite of research activities, including a literature review, focus groups and co-design workshops, and an online research survey involving a diverse group of parents.

 Read 'ReachOut Parents'